lekic/dotfiles/README.md

 - Minimal efforts to install everything, using a [Makefile](./Makefile)
 - Mostly based around Homebrew, Caskroom and Node.js, latest Zsh + GNU Utils
 - Great [Window management](./config/hammerspoon/README.md) (using Hammerspoon)
-- Fast and colored prompt
+- Fast and coloured prompt
 - Updated macOS defaults
-- Well-organized and easy to customize
+- Well-organised and easy to customise
 - The installation and runcom setup is [tested weekly on real Ubuntu and macOS machines](https://github.com/lekic/dotfiles/actions) (Monterey/12 and Ventura/13) using [a GitHub Action](./.github/workflows/dotfiles-installation.yml)
 - Supports both Apple Silicon (M1) and Intel chips